Alum Bluff Battery |

 (1863 - 1864), near Rock Bluff

-A Confederate six-gun battery located at Hammock's Landing (Battery Point) on the Apalachicola River to prevent Union gunboats from ascending the river.
+A Confederate six-gun battery (two 32-pdrs, one 24-pdr, three 18-pdrs) located at Hammock's Landing (Battery Point) on the Apalachicola River to prevent Union gunboats from ascending the river.
 Also known as Battery at Hammock's Landing.
+Built in July 1863, abandoned in late 1864.
 Earthworks and a magazine remain.
 Site is one-half mile from the park entrance.
 Of interest nearby is the restored Gregory House (1849), which was originally located on the west side of the river at Ocheesee Landing.

 Built by the American Army to keep watch over British Fort Nicholls (1).
 The Spanish authorities in Pensacola objected to the presence of this fort, but they never did anything about it.
 It was dismantled (blown up) a few months after it was built.
 Very probably located at the future site of the Arsenal.
 The post was then rebuilt further upstream at Camp Crawford (Fort Scott), GA (see also).